 Auditory processing disorder (APD), also known as central auditory processing disorder (CAPD) is a condition that impacts the brain’s ability to filter and interpret sounds.
 It can affect people of all ages, from school children to adults, and can have a serious impact on quality of life for those that live with it.

 It’s a common misconception that people with APD have impaired hearing.
 The truth is that people living with APD have normal hearing abilities, but their brains have difficulty receiving, organising and making sense of sounds.
 To put it another way, their ears pick up the sounds normally, but their brains interpret these sounds in a faulty manner.

 This is especially true of speech sounds.
 Left undiagnosed and untreated, APD can result in learning difficulties as well as speech and language delays in younger children.

-While not all children with this condition display the same symptoms, the following tend to be the most common:
+While not all people living with APD display the same symptoms, the following tend to be the most common:

 - Obvious confusion and asking “what?” a lot

 - Potential for poor social skills

 - Language develops later than their peers or older children in the family

 - Greater difficulty when learning how to read

 - Struggle to hear correctly in a noisy environment